-Memory Work: If you are teaching old testament stories in chronilogical order this could be a good time to begin memorizing the names of the 39 Books of the Old Testament.
+Memory Work: If you are teaching old testament stories in chronological order this could be a good time to begin memorizing the names of the 39 Books of the Old Testament.

 Deborah, a Judge, used to hold court while sitting beneath a palm tree.
 She was wise and helped the people solve their problems.
 She told Barak, commander of an army of Israel, that the Lord wanted him to fight an enemy named Sisera.
 Barak refused to fight unless Deborah accompanied him.
 She went along and they defeated Sisera’s army.
 During the battle, Sisera escaped and hid in the tent of a woman named Jael.
 During the night Jael killed Sisera in his sleep.

-The Lord allowed Israel’s enemy, Jabin, defeat them and rule over them.
-His home was at Hazor, north of the sea of Galilee.
+The Lord allowed Israel’s enemy, Jabin, to defeat them and rule over them.
+His home was at Hazor, north of the Sea of Galilee.
 The captain of his army, Sisera, lived at Harosheth, on the Kishon river about thirty-five miles away to the southwest.

 It seems that Jabin’s way of oppressing the people was to take most of their crops and their sheep and cattle.
 Jabin’s iron chariots pulled by swift horses would simply run over anyone who tried to stop them.
 The people were suffering and they turned to the Lord.
 They prayed to God for help.